Alcohol and Drug Addiction Intervention Assessment

 If someone you care about is telling you no, I won’t go to treatment, I don’t need help or the problem isn’t that bad, you are in the right place.
 We Can Help!

-We are The Nation’s Leading Drug, Alcohol and Mental Health Intervention Service Provider.
+Intervention Allies is considered one of the most reputable Drug, Alcohol and Mental Health Intervention Service Providers.
 We assist friends and families with the help and support needed to effectively get a person of concern into treatment.

 Although it’s true that not everyone is right for an intervention at a particular time, it is rare when we encounter a family that we suggest against not proceeding with an intervention.
 More often than not a family waits for reasons other than practicality or medical necessity.